GoldenholzLab/SSAML/README.md

 This is a runner script that will submit a sequence of commands.
 If using a supercomputer, this script will submit multiple jobs.
 You will need to edit this script to submit the jobs that are relevant for your task.
+For example, if you want to use a supercomputer, change use_supercomputer to 1.
+It is set to 0 by default (ie no supercompyer)

 2. run_power
 This is the wrapper script for power.py.
 It is necessary for submitting a supercomputer job.
 It contains